The Overnight Run That Taught Me More Than a Successful One Would Have¶

 | Initial user message (rule + architect plan + episodic + semantic) | ~5,000 |

-| 15 tool_call + tool_result pairs in turn history | ~6,000 |
+| 15 tool_call + tool_result pairs accumulated in turn | ~6,000 |

 | LLM reasoning text between tool calls | ~1,300 |

-| Total | ~14,300 ✓ |
+| Total | ~14,300 |

-The Worker prompt (skills/stig-rhel9/prompts/worker.md) says:
+The Worker's prompt (skills/stig-rhel9/prompts/worker.md) said:

 YOUR JOB: 1.
 Read the Architect's plan from the conversation history.
 2. Call apply_fix with the fix_script, revert_script, and description.